-We have audited the Remuneration Report included in the directors' report for the year ended 30 June 2012.
+We have audited the Remuneration Report included in pages 12 to 16 of the directors' report for the year ended 30 June 2013.
 The directors of the company are responsible for the preparation and presentation of the Remuneration Report in accordance with section 300A of the Corporations Act 2001.
 Our responsibility is to express an opinion on the Remuneration Report, based on our audit conducted in accordance with Australian Auditing Standards.